You already know this, but you’re in a very competitive business. So, you may want to give these loan officer sales tips a try.

 - Ask – Only ask open-ended questions that lead your prospect to volunteer more information about themselves that describes their needs.

-- Listen – Actively listen with intent and focus to ensure you understand your prospects correctly.
+- Listen – Actively listen with intent and focus on ensuring you understand your prospects correctly.

 - Qualify – You don’t work with just anyone, right?
 This is where you assess whether the prospect is your ideal customer.

-- Seal the deal – Qualified? ✔️ Rapport? ✔️ Presented the best option for their needs? ✔️ Bring it .
+- Seal the deal – Qualified? ✔️ Rapport? ✔️ Presented the best option for their needs? ✔️ Bring it on.

 While it’s true that you should avoid being pushy at all costs, there’s nothing wrong with asking for the sale.
 Quite the contrary, to sell, you have to be direct and ask.

 But only after you’ve added value and built a meaningful connection with your prospects.
 In other words, you first need to give something and show your potential client that you care about them.